Parents are always SO excited when their baby can finally start eating solid food for the first time.

 So how exactly do you SUCCESSFULLY introduce finger food and make it a positive experience?

 Well, here’s how you should do it!

 1. Baby-Led Weaning

-Some parents would introduce pureed foods to their babies even before reaching their sixth month.
+Some busy parents would introduce pureed foods to their babies even before reaching their sixth month.

 There’s nothing wrong with this, and consider this as early exposure to “adult food.”